stanwhyte/edu-builder-blocks/README.md

 The development environment is intended to be easily destroyed and recreated.
 Further, it depends on a simulated remote site deployed in AWS to complement the normal AWS infrastructure.
 As such the instructions below vary slightly from the higher level environments.

+1. Use the `./scripts/s3-sync.sh -d . -b BUCKET -e DEV` script to synchronize the current project with the S3 bucket.
-1. Deploy the [Bootstrap](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/quickcreate?templateUrl=https%3A%2F%2Fcfn-awsexpo.s3.amazonaws.com%2FDEV%2Ftemplates%2Fdeploy%2Fbootstrap.yaml&stackName=dev-bootstrap&param_BucketName=cfn-awsexpo&param_BucketRegion=us-west-2) stack to populate the SSM Parameter Store with the location of the CloudFormation templates and supporting code.
+1. Deploy the [Bootstrap](https://REGION.console.aws.amazon.com/cloudformation/home?region=REGION#/stacks/quickcreate?templateUrl=https%3A%2F%2FBUCKET.s3.amazonaws.com%2FDEV%2Ftemplates%2Fdeploy%2Fbootstrap.yaml&stackName=dev-bootstrap&param_BucketName=BUCKET&param_BucketRegion=REGION) stack to populate the SSM Parameter Store with the location of the CloudFormation templates and supporting code.
-1. Deploy the [Foundation](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/quickcreate?templateUrl=https%3A%2F%2Fcfn-awsexpo.s3.amazonaws.com%2FDEV%2Ftemplates%2Fdeploy%2Ffoundation.yaml&stackName=dev-foundation) stack and complete manual configuration changes as appropriate:
+1. Deploy the [Foundation](https://REGION.console.aws.amazon.com/cloudformation/home?region=REGION#/stacks/quickcreate?templateUrl=https%3A%2F%2FBUCKET.s3.amazonaws.com%2FDEV%2Ftemplates%2Fdeploy%2Ffoundation.yaml&stackName=dev-foundation) stack and complete manual configuration changes as appropriate:
     * Configure the DNS authoritative name server for the external zone to delegate responsibility to AWS.
-1. Deploy the [Simulated Active Directory](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/quickcreate?templateUrl=https%3A%2F%2Fcfn-awsexpo.s3.amazonaws.com%2FDEV%2Ftemplates%2Fdeploy%2Factive-directory-simulated.yaml&stackName=dev-ad-simulated) stack to simulate the on-premises Active Directory environment.
+1. Deploy the [Simulated Active Directory](https://REGION.console.aws.amazon.com/cloudformation/home?region=REGION#/stacks/quickcreate?templateUrl=https%3A%2F%2FBUCKET.s3.amazonaws.com%2FDEV%2Ftemplates%2Fdeploy%2Factive-directory-simulated.yaml&stackName=dev-ad-simulated) stack to simulate the on-premises Active Directory environment.
-1. Deploy the [Active Directory](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/quickcreate?templateUrl=https%3A%2F%2Fcfn-awsexpo.s3.amazonaws.com%2FDEV%2Ftemplates%2Fdeploy%2Factive-directory.yaml&stackName=dev-ad) stack and optionally deploy the [Remote Desktop Portal (RDP)](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/quickcreate?templateUrl=https%3A%2F%2Fcfn-awsexpo.s3.amazonaws.com%2FDEV%2Ftemplates%2Fdeploy%2Frdp.yaml&stackName=dev-rdp) stack, which should be removed after completion of testing activities.
+1. Deploy the [Active Directory](https://REGION.console.aws.amazon.com/cloudformation/home?region=REGION#/stacks/quickcreate?templateUrl=https%3A%2F%2FBUCKET.s3.amazonaws.com%2FDEV%2Ftemplates%2Fdeploy%2Factive-directory.yaml&stackName=dev-ad) stack and optionally deploy the [Remote Desktop Portal (RDP)](https://REGION.console.aws.amazon.com/cloudformation/home?region=REGION#/stacks/quickcreate?templateUrl=https%3A%2F%2FBUCKET.s3.amazonaws.com%2FDEV%2Ftemplates%2Fdeploy%2Frdp.yaml&stackName=dev-rdp) stack, which should be removed after completion of testing activities.
 Complete manual configuration tasks as required:
     * If required, create CNAME entries in appropriate DNS locations to complete external certificate creation for AD LDAP certificate
+    * Execute the `./scripts/create-ad-connector -e DEV` script to create an Active Directory Connector pointing to the two domain controllers.
+Note, this step is required for Workspaces and Appstream, but not for the basic Shibboleth use cases.
-1. Deploy the [Shibboleth](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/quickcreate?templateUrl=https%3A%2F%2Fcfn-awsexpo.s3.amazonaws.com%2FDEV%2Ftemplates%2Fdeploy%2Fshibboleth.yaml&stackName=dev-shib) stack and complete manual deployment tasks as appropriate:
+1. Deploy the [Shibboleth](https://REGION.console.aws.amazon.com/cloudformation/home?region=REGION#/stacks/quickcreate?templateUrl=https%3A%2F%2FBUCKET.s3.amazonaws.com%2FDEV%2Ftemplates%2Fdeploy%2Fshibboleth.yaml&stackName=dev-shib) stack and complete manual deployment tasks as appropriate:
     * If required, create CNAME entries in appropriate DNS locations to complete external certificate creation for the SSO certificate
     * Increase number of required Shibboleth desired tasks as [documented](external/aws-refarch-shibboleth/README.md)
 1. Complete configuration instructions to enable SSO and establish Shibboleth as the trusted IDP.
 Instructions for these tasks may be found [here](external/aws-refarch-shibboleth/README.md).